Skip to content

 Twos 24-36 Months

 You and your two-year-old will share time together enjoying painting, sensory activities, singing, playing with new toys and building creations!
-After circle time of music and movement, the parent educator will lead discussions on topics such as sharing, independence, potty training, effective discipline techniques and self esteem.
+After circle time of music and movement, the parent educator will lead discussions on topics such as sharing, independence, potty training, effective discipline techniques, social emotional development and more!
 This is a separating class.
-Ages 24 - 36 months as of the class start date.
+Ages 24-36 months as of class start date.

 Science & Technology

-Learn how to produce a YouTube video podcast!
-You will become familiar with the ins and outs of creating your podcast.
-Explore ideas, make a script map, and more.
-We will also go over refining your audio using Audacity.
-Edit your video, add transitions, and insert a soundtrack.
-Then, share your finished video with the world.
-Bring a USB drive (at least 8 GB) to save your videos on the last day.
+Join us for an exciting week of game design!
+This course will give you hands-on experience developing your own game.
+Students will create their own version of asteroids from scratch, and other games, using Construct 3, a visual coding platform that teaches students the basics and structure of programming.
+Dive into the powerful game development platform and learn how to create engaging game mechanics, stunning visuals, and add sound effects.
+Bring a USB drive to save your games on the last day.
 To ensure classes run as scheduled, registration for all Youth Enrichment programs will close the Wednesday before the start date.
 Be sure to register early to reserve your spot!
 Late Registration: If you miss the deadline but are still interested, you can contact the Community Ed office by emailing us at CommunityEd@isd623.org or calling: 651-604-3770.
 Space may be limited, but we'll try our best to accommodate late registrations.

 Water Exercise

 Join us to prioritize your health!
 Water aerobics classes are a form of low-impact exercise.
 Water's buoyancy reduces stress on your joints, bones, and muscles.
 This can be especially helpful for people with arthritis, joint injuries, and similar conditions.
 Water exercise classes workout your entire body and promote cardiovascular health, muscle strength, and flexibility.
-Register for a full month at a time, or for drop-in sessions!
-Note: Looking for winter TABATA classes?
-TABATA is flying south for the winter to take a break and should be back in the spring.
-In the meantime, try a Disco Splash or H2O Cardio class instead!
+Register for a full month, a singular drop-in session, or purchase a water exercise punch card to attend multiple drop-in sessions!

 Category